wwoast/moin-chess/README.md

 * Copy the tarball to your wiki's root directory
 * Untar the contents
 * Validate that the following files are owned by your webserver:
- * $MOIN/data/plugin/parser/Chess.py
+ * `$MOIN/data/plugin/parser/Chess.py`
- * $MOIN/htdocs/chess/*
+ * `$MOIN/htdocs/chess/*`
 * Restart MoinMoin's WSGI/uwsgi service

 ## Administration
-When a new "Chess Game" tag is parsed, it creates an entry in the MoinMoin cache, stored under $MOIN/data/cache/wikiconfig/chess.
+When a new "Chess Game" tag is parsed, it creates an entry in the MoinMoin cache, stored under `$MOIN/data/cache/wikiconfig/chess`.
 As long as this cache file exists, the contents of the Chess Game tag become "secondary" to the cached version.

-Server admins may delete these files, in case there are problems caused by cached chess games in the Wiki.
+Server admins may delete these files freely, in case there are problems caused by cached chess games in the Wiki.
+When the "Chess Game" tag is reloaded, it will recreate the game's Wiki cache entry.

 ## Upcoming Features